structurizr/structurizr.github.io/cli/export.md

 ## Options

-- -workspace: The path or URL to the workspace JSON file/DSL file(s) (required)
+- -workspace: The path or URL to the workspace JSON/DSL file (required)
 - -format (required):
   - plantuml: the same as `plantuml/structurizr`
   - plantuml/structurizr: exports views to PlantUML using the [StructurizrPlantUMLExporter](https://github.com/structurizr/export/tree/main/src/main/java/com/structurizr/export/plantuml#structurizrplantumlexporter)